TinyCircuits/TinyTV-site/README.md

 # TinyCircuits TinyTV Website

-This website holds all of the documentaiton and tutorials for TinyCircuits TinyTV 2 and TinyTV Mini.
+This website holds all of the documentation and tutorials for TinyCircuits TinyTVs.

 ---